nuxt/website-v2/content/fr/integrations/deployments/qovery.md

 # Deploy Nuxt on Qovery

-How to deploy Nuxt.js on Qovery?
+How to deploy Nuxt on Qovery?

 ---